Vol. III - Appendix K

 Albert James Jarman married Florence Ann Baker on 26 September 1909 at Herstmonceux Albert was a 25 year old labourer, son of William Jarman, labourer.
 Florence was 23 years old, the daughter of Henry Baker, labourer,

-I can find no trace of the family in the 1911 census at present.
+I can find no trace of Albert and Florence in the 1911 census at present.

 Albert James Jarman enlisted in World War I and was part of the Labour Corps.

-In 1939 they were living at no 3, Sussex Place, Herstmonceux.
+In 1939 they were still living at no 3, Sussex Place, Herstmonceux.
 Albert was a plasterer.
-Also listed were Joyce E Jarman, born 20 August 1929, a scholar, and Caroline Baker, born 30 April 1850, an old age pensioner, presumably Florence's mother.
+Also listed were Joyce Evelyn Jarman, born 20 August 1929, a scholar, presumably their third daughter and Caroline Baker, born 30 April 1850, an old age pensioner, presumably Florence's mother.

 Albert and Florence's daughter Dora Minnie Jarman married William John Walker Medhust on 4 April 1931 in Herstmonceux.
 William was a 25 year old gardener, son of Charles Medhurst (deceased).
 Dora was 21 years old, son of Albert Jarman, plasterer. .